Cameras and Lenses I Use for Architectural Photography

 - Image circle is large enough for movements on medium format sensors

-- Can be adapted to GFX 100S
+- Can be adapted to GFX 100mp series

 - Professional quality